-If interested in participating in the 2017 St. Patrick’s Day parade on March 11th or you would like to be a sponsor, please call 269-372-7332 or email: email@example.com.
-The St. Patrick’s Day Parade is presented by the Irish American Club Of Kalamazoo.
+If interested in participating in our 2024 St. Patrick’s Day parade on March 16th or you would like to be a sponsor, please email: email@example.com.
+Our annual St. Patrick’s Day Parade is proudly presented by the Irish American Club Of Kalamazoo.

-Our 15th annual Kalamazoo St. Patrick’s Day parade took place on, March 14th, 2015 in Downtown Kalamazoo.
-Anne Lipsey served as Grand Marshall.
-Kicking off at 11:00 a.m. at the corner of Michigan and Burdick Streets, the parade traveled south down Burdick to Cedar Street, turning right on Cedar St and ending at the Knights of Columbus Hall where corned beef and cabbage was served.
-Over 50 local groups, families, schools, organizations and businesses participated in the annual event.
+Our St. Patrick’s Day parade took place on, March 11th, 2023 in Downtown Kalamazoo.
+Longtime friend of our club and MC of our Irish Fest, Liam the Extra Large Leprechaun served as Grand Marshall.
+Kicking off at 11:00 a.m. at the corner of Michigan and Burdick Streets, the parade traveled south down Burdick to Cedar Street, turning right on Cedar St. and ending at Rose St. Over 20 local groups, families, schools, organizations and businesses participated in the annual event.

 Several thousand folks lined the streets of downtown Kalamazoo with green being the color of the day.
 Shamrocks and Irish flags adorned the warm and sunny Burdick Street Mall.
-Highlights of the 2015 parade included the Kalamazoo Pipe Band, putting a little “kilt rock” on the mall.
-Irish eyes were smiling as the Hackett Band kept in step playing some of everyones favorite Irish tunes.
-Proving that you don’t have to be Irish but share a love for Ireland, the Sons of Norway and The Kalamazoo Scottish Festival Association joined in our celebration.
-Local celebrities from television and radio,as well as several local sport teams participated.
+Highlights of the 2023 parade included the Kalamazoo Pipe Band and the Kalamazoo Public Safety Pipe & Drum Corps putting a little “kilt rock” on the mall.
+Irish eyes were smiling as they played some of everyone’s favorite Irish tunes.
+Proving that you don’t have to be Irish but share a love for Ireland, the Sons of Norway and El Concilio joined in our celebration.
+Local celebrities from television and radio as well as several local sport teams participated.
 Families, proud of their Irish heritage rode in decorated vehicles or marched proudly behind banners etched with their family name or crest.
-Irish stepdancers kept the beat, local scouting troops, nonprofit agencies, businesses and restaurants all contributed to the fun and success of the parade by passing out treats to the onlookers.
+Irish step dancers kept the beat, local scouting troops, nonprofit agencies, businesses and restaurants all contributed to the fun and success of the parade by passing out treats to the onlookers.